rriley/qu-thesis/README.md

 -------
 This template is based on a Princeton University template designed by Jeffrey Scott Dwoskin.

-It was modified and updated for the Qatar University format by Ryan Riley <ryan.riley@qu.edu.qa>.
+It was modified and updated for the Qatar University format by Ryan Riley.